Cambodia is such a wonderful country.

 Travel insurance will cover you if your flight is cancelled and you need to book a new one, if your luggage gets lost and you need to replace your belongings, if you suddenly get struck down by kidney stones and have to be hospitalised, have your camera stolen and need to buy a replacement, or discover a family member has died while you’re overseas and need to get home immediately.
 If you fall seriously ill, your insurance will cover the costs to fly you home to receive medical treatment.

-I’ve used World Nomads as my travel insurance provider since 2012, have had zero issues when making a claim with them, and have nothing but wonderful things to say about them.
+I’ve used World Nomads as my travel insurance provider since 2012, have had zero issues when making a claim with them (I’ve made a claim twice — once after breaking my brand new iPhone and once after crashing a rental car — they covered both expenses within a month of contacting them), and have nothing but wonderful things to say about them.

 How Much Does it Cost to Travel in Cambodia?